 Dynamic QR codes are editable

-Dynamic QR codes can be edited even after printing, which makes them more useful and flexible than static QR codes.
+Dynamic QRs can be edited even after printing, which makes them more useful and flexible than static QR codes.

-If there’s a mistake in the linked content or if a promotion changes, users can swiftly modify the destination without the need for new print materials.
+If there’s a mistake in the linked content or a promotion changes, users can swiftly modify the destination without needing new print materials.

 Dynamic QR codes can be tracked

-Dynamic QR codes offer the ability to track QR code scans and performance, which is not possible with static QR codes.
+Regardless of the operating system, dynamic QRss offer the ability to track QR code scans and performance, which is impossible with static QR codes.
+This capability makes them an incredibly effective marketing tool.

 Dynamic QR codes are customizable